everplans/codetest/README.md

 ### Defining the questionnaire

-Here a user can name the form.
-And define a series of questions.
+As an administrative user, I would like to define what goes into the questionaire.
+I can create a new one, give it a name, and define a series of questions.
 For simplicity sake, each question has the following attributes:

 * Unique name.
-This is a unique name to the form.
+This is a unique name to the questionnaire.
 (It is up to you if you want it universally unique, or just unique within the scope of the form.)
 * Label.
 Descriptive text for the question itself.
 * Answer.
 To keep it simple, a text field is fine.
 No need to have radio, check, or select boxes.

 ### Filling out the questionnaire

-Here a user simply fills out the form, and submits it.
+As an end-user I can view a questionnaire, and fill it out, and submit it.
 The system will record the answers in a persistance store of your choosing. (mySQL, SQLite3, mongoDB, etc.).

 ### Viewing user answers

+As an administrative user, I can view the submitted questionnaires.
 Create a simple admin page that lists the name (or some descriptor) of each user who filled out each questionnaire, when they did it, and what their answers to the questions were.

 ## General parameters

 No need to focus on authentication or security.
 Our goal is to see you how you use technology to solve problems, and have you write some non-trivial code.
 Feel free to use as many (or as few) libraries, gems, other technologies as you see fit.
 It's important to demostrate your own style and approach.

 Tailor the app to your experience.
 If you are applying for the junior role, a more straight forward rails app is fine.
-If you are more experienced, feel free to implement in a different platform (scala/node), have a more fleshed out front end, etc.
+If you are more experienced, feel free to implement in a different platform (react/node), and have a more fleshed out front end, etc.

 ## Requirements
 * Tests are essential.
-We recommend using rspec for tests, however, whichever tool you prefer is fine.
+We recommend using rspec for rails tests, mocha/jasmine for javascript.
+However, whichever tool you prefer is fine.
 * All dependencies packaged.
-Make sure all libaraies and gems are either in a gemfile or other dependency management system (Gulp/Grunt/sbt).
+Make sure all libaraies and gems are either in a gemfile or other dependency management system (npm, Gulp).
 * Annotate your code.
 Give a brief description of your approach in the readme.
 Include any-non obvious setup instructions in the readme.
 Where possible, make your code self documenting (well named variables, methods, and clear composition of responsibility).

 ## How to submit.